Cataract Canyon

-Cataract Canyon is a 46 mi canyon of the Colorado River located within Canyonlands National Park and Glen Canyon National Recreation Area in southern Utah.
-It begins at Colorado's confluence with the Green River, and its downstream terminus is the confluence with the Dirty Devil River.
-The lower half of the canyon is submerged beneath Lake Powell when the lake is at its normal high water elevation of 3700 ft.
+Cataract Canyon is a 46 mi canyon of the Colorado River located within Canyonlands National Park and Glen Canyon National Recreation Area, in southern Utah.
+Beginning at the Colorado River's confluence with the Green River, Cataract Canyon's downstream terminus is its confluence with the Dirty Devil River.
+When the lake is at its normal high water elevation of 3700 ft, the lower half of the canyon is submerged beneath Lake Powell.